der-p0l/pokexpress-web/README.md

 1. Start the Docker containers with `docker compose -f docker-compose.yml -f docker-compose.dev.yml up -d`
 2. To stop the running containers execute `docker compose -f docker-compose.yml -f docker-compose.dev.yml stop`

-**If you install dependencies you will need to rebuild the API image!**
+**If you install dependencies you will need to rebuild the images!**

 To achieve this, you can execute `docker compose build`